 Joining the Club

 Membership is open to anyone who lives in Bishops Waltham, plus a number of Associate membership places (for those living outside the Parish).
-Priority is given to Parish membership (especially juniors), but anyone living outside of the Parish wishing to join should contact Cathy for an Associate Membership place.
+Priority is given to Parish membership (especially juniors), but anyone living outside of the Parish wishing to join can request an Associate Membership place if spaces are available.

 Club web site